Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG

 \paragraph{Navigation workflow.} Because skill descriptions are pre-loaded, the agent begins each query with a bird's-eye view of the corpus, knowing what topics exist and roughly how many documents each topic covers.
-A typical query proceeds in 2 to 3 turns: \begin{enumerate}[nolistsep,left=2pt] \item The agent identifies the most relevant skill from pre-loaded descriptions and reads its \skillmd{} to understand the subgroup structure. \item The agent navigates into the relevant subgroup's \indexmd{}, which lists document identifiers with brief titles and summaries. \item The agent calls \texttt{get\_document} to retrieve the full text of one or more promising documents and synthesizes a grounded answer. \end{enumerate}
+The system prompt instructs the agent to keep at least two candidate skills alive before committing to a path, to consult \texttt{entity\_index.json} when the query references a specific named entity, and to cross-jump via the \texttt{\#\# Related skills} block when its initial branch turns out to be thin.
+A typical query proceeds in 2 to 3 turns: \begin{enumerate}[nolistsep,left=2pt] \item The agent identifies the most relevant skill(s) from the pre-loaded descriptions (and from \texttt{entity\_index.json} if the query mentions a specific entity) and reads the corresponding \skillmd{}(s). \item The agent navigates into the most relevant subgroup's \indexmd{}, which lists document rows with titles, one-line descriptions, and distinctive phrases. \item The agent calls \texttt{get\_document} to retrieve the full text of one or more promising documents and synthesizes a grounded answer. \end{enumerate}

 At each step, the agent makes an informed decision guided by summaries describing each branch.
-If a \skillmd{} lists ten subgroups and the agent has only explored one, it knows nine remain---an awareness that flat retrieval cannot provide.
-This structural visibility enables two behaviors: \emph{targeted backtracking} (abandoning an unpromising branch for a more relevant one) and \emph{cross-branch synthesis} (combining evidence from multiple subgroups within or across skills).
-The system prompt enforces a \emph{grounding rule} (every claim must trace to a retrieved document, not a summary file) and a \emph{concise-answer format} (word limits, no preamble); see \Cref{app:system_prompt}.
+If a \skillmd{} lists ten subgroups and the agent has only explored one, it knows nine remain, an awareness that flat retrieval cannot provide.
+This structural visibility enables two behaviors: \emph{targeted backtracking} (abandoning an unpromising branch for a more relevant one) and \emph{cross-branch synthesis} (combining evidence from multiple subgroups within or across skills), the latter aided by the related-skills cross-references and the entity index.
+The system prompt enforces a \emph{grounding rule} (every claim must trace to a retrieved document, not a summary file) and a \emph{concise-answer format} (word limits, no preamble).
+See \Cref{app:system_prompt}.